 that are next to it.
 Then the two healthy ends of the colon or rectum are sewn

 back together.
 This surgery is used when the cancer is larger.
 It can be done in two ways:

 - Open resection.
 The surgeon makes a long cut (incision) in the belly, completes the bowel resection, and closes the

 - Laparoscopic surgery.
 This is done with several small incisions in the belly

-for a tiny camera and special instruments.
-But laparoscopic surgery cannot always be
+for a tiny camera and special tools.
+But laparoscopic surgery can't always be

 done, such as when the cancer has spread to areas outside the colon.